Unleash/unleash-client-node/README.md

 - **appName** - the application name / codebase name
 - **instanceId** - an unique identifier, should/could be somewhat unique
 - **refreshIntervall** - The poll-intervall to check for updates.
 Defaults to 15s.
+- **metricsInterval** - How often the client should send metrics to Unleash API
 - **strategies** - Custom activation strategies to be used.
 - **disableMetrics** - disable metrics